ROA-BEV: 2D Region-Oriented Attention for BEV-based 3D Object Detection: Introduction

-Therefore, in this work, we introduce a method called 2D Region-oriented Attention for a BEV-based 3D Object Detection Network (ROA-BEV), intended to enable the image feature extractor of the network to focus more on learning where objects exist, thereby reducing interference from other background information.
+Therefore, in this work, we introduce a method called \textbf{2D Region-Oriented Attention for a BEV-based 3D Object Detection Network (ROA-BEV)}, intended to enable the image feature extractor of the network to focus more on learning where objects exist, thereby reducing interference from other background information.
 In order to generate more accurate regions, we directly use multi-scale features from the feature extractor and fuse the generated results.
-Meanwhile, networks at each scale use large kernel convolutions for information capture.
-The convolutional kernel of the large receptive field better balances the learning background and foreground, as well as the relationships between objects in the foreground.
-In summary, the major contributions of this paper are: \begin{itemize} \item In order to enable the network to focus on extracting features of regions where objects exist and separate them from background, we propose ROA-BEV, which can be used on the previous BEV methods. \item We propose ROA to generate regions of objects in camera views, which fuses multi-scale features from the image backbone.
-Large kernel is used on every scale to catch more information, especially on large objects. \item Our method is validated to be effective in experiments based on BEVDet \cite{bevdet} and BEVDepth \cite{bevdepth} on the nuScenes val set. \end{itemize}
+Meanwhile, each scale of network uses large kernel convolution to capture information.
+The convolutional kernel of the large receptive field better balances the learning background and foreground, as well as the contextual relationships between objects in the foreground.
+In summary, the major contributions of this paper are: \begin{itemize} \item We propose ROA-BEV to enable the network to focus on extracting features of regions where objects exist and separate them from background,and it is applicable to the previous BEV methods. \item We propose ROA to generate regions of objects in camera views, which fuses multi-scale features from the image backbone.
+Large kernel is used on every scale to catch more information, especially on large objects. \item Our method is validated to be effective in experiments based on BEVDepth \cite{bevdepth} on the nuScenes val set. \end{itemize}